Overview

 Follow the step-by-step deployment instructions using OneDeploy to build your AI Factory, with options for both on-premises installations and cloud-based deployments.

-Optionally validate your setup using the same methodology we apply during formal infrastructure acceptance.
-This validation focuses on using AI-ready Kubernetes with NVIDIA Dynamo® or NVIDIA KAI Scheduler®.
+Optionally, you can validate the setup using the same methodology we apply during formal infrastructure acceptance.
+This validation covers direct vLLM execution for inference, SLURM integration for fine-tuning, and Kubernetes-based execution using NVIDIA Dynamo® for inference and NVIDIA KAI Scheduler®.

 Basic Outline